-Louisiana Fisheries Forward is working to put together a wide variety of topics from multiple government and industry organizations, to help finfish fishermen understand licensing and reporting requirements, harvest regulations, seasonal rule changes, and best handling methods to provide both consumer finfish products, and fish used for bait, feed and fish oil (menhaden in particular).
+Louisiana Fisheries Forward has put together a wide variety of topics from multiple government and industry organizations, to help finfish fishermen understand licensing and reporting requirements, harvest regulations, seasonal rule changes, and best handling methods to provide both consumer finfish products, and fish used for bait, feed and fish oil (menhaden in particular).

 More than 97% of Louisiana’s total finfish harvest (in pounds) is menhaden.
 However, there is renewed consumer interest in ‘wild-caught fish’ that is increasing demand for well-known favorites like tuna and red snapper, as well as underutilized species like flounder, black drum and sheepshead.
 Louisiana ranks 2nd in the harvest of finfish in the nation, and opportunities abound in this fishery.

 As we continue to add information this web site, visit the resource links below for more information on regulations, product handling, gear and equipment, and responsible fishing practices.